-We have audited the Remuneration Report included in pages 18 to 34 of the Directors' report for the year ended 31 March 2024.
+We have audited the Remuneration Report included in pages 20 to 35 of the Directors' report for the year ended 31 March 2025.

-Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.
+Our responsibility is to express an opinion as to whether the Remuneration Report complies in all material respects with Section 300A of the Corporations Act 2001, based on our audit conducted in accordance with Australian Auditing Standards.